FixingPixels/Aegis/README.md

 ## 🌟 Best Practices

-Here’s how to make the most of Aegis:
+Here's how to make the most of Aegis:

 ### Memory Management
 - Keep files focused and concise.